coderefinery/documentation/_episodes/05-gh-pages.md

 - Plain HTML often leads to code repetition and does not allow modular development of website sources.
 - There are many web frameworks available.
-- Static site generators allow modular websites and play well with GitHub/GitLab/Bitbucket Pages which serve static sites:
+- **Static site generators** allow modular websites and play well with GitHub/GitLab/Bitbucket Pages which serve static sites:
   - [Jekyll](https://jekyllrb.com)
   - [Hugo](https://gohugo.io)
   - [Hexo](https://hexo.io)
   - Many others
 - See the [GitHub Pages documentation](https://pages.github.com) for step-by-step guides.
-- It is no problem to serve GitHub/GitLab/Bitbucket Pages using your own domain name.
+- It is no problem to serve GitHub/GitLab/Bitbucket Pages using your **own domain name**.
-- Do not reinvent the wheel - use CSS frameworks:
+- Do not reinvent the wheel - **use CSS frameworks**:
     - [Bootstrap](http://getbootstrap.com)
     - [Foundation](http://foundation.zurb.com)